miniPX/SerenaKao/README.md

 # SerenaKao

-This is our new readme that I made from the new feature branch
+This is our first website together.

+-Serena and Noel